antoinevastel/antoinevastel.github.io/_posts/2020-02-09-detecting-web-bots.md

 title: "Bot detection 101: How to detect web bots?"
 categories: [JavaScript]
 tags: [Javascript, crawler]
-description: This blog post presents the main bot detection techniques and explain how behavioral approaches, fingerprinting (TCP/TLS and browser fingerprinting), as well as CAPTCHA can be used to detect bots.
+description: This blog post presents the main bot detection techniques and explain how behavioral approaches, fingerprinting, as well as CAPTCHA can be used to detect bots.
 ---

 This blog post is the second of a series on the basics of bot detection.